 In total, the hike in took us around 5.5 hours, which included plenty of stops to take photos and explore the Watchtower.
 6.4 miles from the trailhead, we finally arrived right as the golden light started to hit the top of the mountains and create the most perfect reflection in Pear Lake, the largest lake in the area.

 At both Emerald and Pear Lake, you are only allowed to camp in numbered sites to reduce the human impact all the foot traffic this place sees.
-There are also decent vault toilets and bear boxes at both, so you can leave the bear canister at home!
+There are also decent vault toilets and bear boxes at both (2019 update - these boxes can be locked and unavailable for use at any time, so it might be best to check before you go, or just always count on bringing your own bear canister).

 My favorite view of the lake is actually towards the southwest shore.
 The sheer ridge almost looks like the side of a jigsaw puzzle, with lots of jagged, dramatic pieces jutting straight up.